Biography

 Education, Entertainment Law, and Literary Agency Experience

 Born in New York City and raised and educated in Montreal, on full academic scholarships, Levine received a Bachelor of Commerce (Magna Cum Laude) from Concordia University in Montreal and went on to earn a Master of Business Administration from York University in Toronto.
-In the late 1970s, he came to Los Angeles to attend University of Southern California law school (also on full academic scholarship), leaving tobogganing in the cold Canadian winters for the Santa Anas blowing through the palm trees of Southern California.
+In the late 1970s, he came to Los Angeles to attend the University of Southern California Gould School of Law (also on full academic scholarship), leaving tobogganing in the cold Canadian winters for the Santa Anas blowing through the palm trees of Southern California.

 Levine began his career as an associate attorney at the Law Office of Stephen F. Rohde, where he specialized in business transactions and civil litigation, with an emphasis on trademark, copyright, unfair competition, trade secrets, book publishing, and the rights of privacy and publicity, for some six years.